Academic Policies & Requirements

 - Adding or dropping a class may change eligibility or financial aid status.

-- Courses which are dropped before the end of the 4th week of the quarter will not appear on a transcript.
+- Full term courses which are dropped before the end of the 4th week of the quarter will not appear on a transcript.
 Courses dropped during weeks five through eight of the quarter will be recorded with a "W" for withdrawal on a transcript.

 - Withdrawal deadlines are in the academic calendar and the quarterly class schedule.